php-ru/symfony-docs-ru/routing/custom_route_loader.rst

 The sample loader below supports loading routing resources with a type of ``extra``.
 The type name should not clash with other loaders that might support the same type of resource.
-Just make up a name specific to what you do.
+Make up any name specific to what you do.
 The resource name itself is not actually used in the example::

     // src/Routing/ExtraLoader.php